How to Help Your Dog Overcome Fireworks Anxiety This July 4th

 Let’s pause for a real conversation.

-If you’re concerned about your dog’s anxiety during fireworks, you’re not alone.
+If you’re concerned about your dog’s anxiety during these local fireworks displays, you’re not alone.
 But here’s the truth: the problem isn’t the fireworks.
 It’s how we prepare (or don’t prepare) our dogs for them.

 Your Dog Isn’t the Problem—But Your Response Might Be